mvac7/fR3eL_VDP_PRINT_Lib/docs/HOWTO.md

 Use them for developing MSX applications using Small Device C Compiler (SDCC).

-In the source code (\examples), you can find applications for testing and learning purposes.
+In the source code `/examples`, you can find applications for testing and learning purposes.

 ![TEST_0000](https://raw.githubusercontent.com/mvac7/SDCC_VDP_PRINT_Lib/master/GFX/TEST_0000.png)